Verbal

 Spoken with intention, they evoke a physical or emotional state instantly—arousal, obedience, restraint, vulnerability.

+Once verbal triggers are embedded, refine them with tone: A flat “Now” for urgency.
+A low “Present” for seduction.
 Layer tone onto the word until it not only activates behavior—but sets the mood.

 Example: